-We expect to be a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, for our current taxable year, and for the foreseeable future.
-In addition, we may, directly or indirectly, hold equity interests in other PFICs, or collectively with subsidiaries which are PFICs, Lower-tier PFICs.
+We believe that we were a "passive foreign investment company," or PFIC, for U.S. federal income tax purposes for our 2013 taxable year, and we expect to be a PFIC for our current taxable year and for the foreseeable future.
+In addition, we may, directly or indirectly, hold equity interests in other PFICs, or Lower-tier PFICs.
 In general, a non-U.S. corporation will be considered a PFIC for any taxable year in which (i) 75% or more of its gross income consists of passive income or (ii) 50% or more of the average quarterly value of its assets consists of assets that produce, or are held for the production of, passive income.
-For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the other corporation and received directly its proportionate share of the income of the other corporation.
+For purposes of the above calculations, a non-U.S. corporation that directly or indirectly owns at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes dividends, interest, rents, royalties and capital gains.